Duvey314/Coursera_Capstone/README.md

 For this problem we are worried about the Recall value of our model because we are more worried about predicting the injury to people.

-Both the Logistic Regression model and the Random Forest model are accurate preditors of injury.
+Both the Logistic Regression model and the Random Forest model are accurate predictors of injury.
 However, our logistic regression model had a slightly higher recall value and is likely a better choice for the model.

 # Conclusion

 The model works well for this data set but there are a number of factors to consider for future research.
-The first is loooking at other types of classifiers like neural nets or KNN.
+The first is looking at other types of classifiers like neural nets or KNN.
 This might improve results but likely not drastically.
 I think the biggest improvement would come from a change in the dataset.
 There is a class imbalance in the data and addressing this imbalance could make the model more accurate.

 In addition, the accident severity is limited to a binary value.
-If there was data that had more detail about the severity of the accident we could proved better predictions for accident severity for pedestrians instead of property.
+If there was data that had more detail about the severity of the accident, we could provide better predictions for accident severity for pedestrians instead of property.